 Flying from the Coity Mountain can give you spectacular views.
 You’ll can see Big Pit, the Garn Lakes, the Blorenge, Clydach Gorge and across to the Black Mountains.
 If it’s not flyable then a guided trip down big pit is definitely worth it (it’s free) or a visit to the Garn Lakes (at the right time of year you might see a cuckoo).

 No real hazards.
 But the site is frequently used by schools and low airtime pilots, and can therefore become quite crowded.

 Dogs are not permitted on the hillside.
 Please leave the gate as you find it.
-There will be a period of closure for 2 weeks between 15th March and 15th May for Lambing; this will be determined by the Graziers during that period.
+There will be a period of closure for between March and 15th May 2022 for Lambing; at the request of the Graziers during that period.
 If there are sheep with lambs settling on the mountain between these periods and the Closed for Flying sign is not on the gate, please advise the club and the closure period will commence.
 The club will notify members via our communication systems.
 If there are lambs on the hill then do not fly.

 SEW Members Only Site.
 You must have in date membership subscription to SEWHGPGC.
 SEW helmet sticker to be stuck on your helmet at all times.

 Some lovely and exciting XC flights can be achieved from Blaenavon.
 You’ll get to see some fantastic scenery over the valleys which were the industrial and coal minings centres of South Wales.
 Many of the industrial buildings remain.